Pablocg0/ForecastCorrection/README.md

 # ForecastCorrection
-correction of meteorological variables made by a forecast using neural networks
+Correction of meteorological variables made by a forecast using neural networks